chansyu/mc-server-monitor/README.md

 # MC-Server-Monitor

 Minecraft Server Monitor is a Golang web server application to monitor one's own Minecraft server (thru RCON).
 This is targeted towards a small Minecraft server size (<10) to do basic adminstrative tasks.
-A terraform script (for GCP) is provided to host the server on the internet quickly (thanks to [Futurice](https://github.com/futurice/terraform-examples) for help)

 ## Installation